+What do men think about menopause?
 What do male leaders think of menopause awareness?

 We always say that menopause is a topic everyone in an organisation needs to understand.
 Here, three male leaders give us their take on why they think menopause awareness is so important.